Stan Kenton: 1950s

 Arguably the most "swinging" band Kenton was to field came when drummer Mel Lewis joined the orchestra in 1954.
-Kenton's Contemporary Concepts (1955) and Kenton in Hi-Fi (1956) albums during this time are very impressive as a be-bop recording and then a standard dance recording (respectively).
-Kenton in Hi-Fis wide popularity and sales benefited from the fact it was his greatest hits of ten years earlier re-recorded in stereo with a contemporary, much higher level band.
+Kenton's Contemporary Concepts (1955) and Kenton in Hi-Fi (1956) albums during this time are a be-bop recording and then a standard dance recording (respectively).
+Kenton in Hi-Fis popularity and sales benefited from the fact it was his greatest hits of ten years earlier re-recorded in stereo with a contemporary and higher-level band.
 The album climbed all the way up to No. 22 on the Billboard albums chart and provided much needed revenue at a time when rock and roll had started to become the dominant pop music in the United States.
 It would become more and more difficult for Kenton to alternate between 'dance' and serious 'jazz' albums while staying financially solvent.

 During the summer of 1955 (July–September), Kenton was to become the host of the CBS television series Music 55.
 While it offered 10 weeks of great exposure to a rapidly expanding television audience, the show failed.
 It was plagued by poor production techniques and a strange combination of guests that did not work well with what Kenton had envisioned.
 He ended up being stiff and out of place with what the producers tried to achieve.
 Kenton had to burn the candle at both ends, flying in to do the show and then flying back to meet his band on the road.
 The New York production team was limited to using an American Federation of Musicians roster of local players; Kenton wanted his own band to do the show.
 There would be another attempt for the Kenton organization to place the band on regularly scheduled television programming in 1958.
 After six Kenton-financed episodes on KTTV in Los Angeles, there would be no sponsors to step up and back the show.

 Stan Kenton's Cuban Fire! album featured the music of composer Johnny Richards.

-One of the standout projects and recordings for the mid-1950s band is the Cuban Fire! album released in 1956.
-Though Stan Kenton had recorded earlier hits such as The Peanut Vendor in 1947 with Latin percussionist Machito, as well as many other Latin flavored singles, the Cuban Fire! suite and LP stands as a watershed set of compositions for Johnny Richards' career and an outstanding commercial/artistic achievement for the Kenton orchestra, and a singular landmark in large ensemble Latin jazz recordings.
-"CUBAN FIRE is completely authentic, the way it combines big-band jazz with genuine Latin-American rhythms."
-The success of the Cuban Fire! album can be gauged in part by the immediate ascent of Johnny Richards' star after its release; he was suddenly offered a contract by Bethlehem Records to record what would be the first of several recordings with his own groups.
+One of his projects and recordings for the mid-1950s band is the Cuban Fire! album (1956).
+Though Kenton had recorded earlier hits such as The Peanut Vendor in 1947 with Latin percussionist Machito, as well as many other Latin flavored singles, the Cuban Fire! suite and LP stands as a watershed set of compositions for Johnny Richards' career and an outstanding commercial/artistic achievement for the Kenton orchestra; a singular landmark in large ensemble Latin jazz recordings "CUBAN FIRE is completely authentic, the way it combines big-band jazz with genuine Latin-American rhythms."
+The success of the Cuban Fire! album can be gauged in part by the ascent of Johnny Richards' career after its release.
+He was offered a contract from Bethlehem Records to record what would be the first of several recordings with his own groups.